 After more than eight hours in the water, Reidel pulled himself up onto the pier at East Charity Shoal.
 Exhausted, he soon fell asleep and was rescued at 5:30 a.m. the following morning by three fishermen.
 Reidel was eventually taken to Cape Vincent, where he was reunited with his wife and friends.

 Though alone and surrounded by a vast body of water, East Charity Shoal Lighthouse will always be cherished by the residents of Vermilion and a grateful physician from Syracuse.

-In July of 2008, the East Charity Shoal Lighthouse was declared surplus by the Coast Guard and pursuant to the National Historic Lighthouse Preservation Act of 2000 was "made available at no cost to eligible entities defined as federal, state and local agencies, non-profit corporations, educational agencies, or community development organizations for education, park, recreation, cultural, or historic preservation purposes."
+In July 2008, East Charity Shoal Lighthouse was declared surplus by the Coast Guard and pursuant to the National Historic Lighthouse Preservation Act of 2000 was “made available at no cost to eligible entities defined as federal, state and local agencies, non-profit corporations, educational agencies, or community development organizations for education, park, recreation, cultural, or historic preservation purposes.”
 Qualified entities had until September 23, 2008 to submit a letter of interest.
-After no qualified organization was found, an online auction for East Charity Shoal Lighthouse was initiated on May 5, 2009.
+After no taker was found, an online auction for East Charity Shoal Lighthouse was initiated on May 5, 2009.
 The first bid of $10,001 came in on July 6, and the lighthouse eventually sold on August 27, 2009 for $25,501 to Cyrena Nolan of Dallas, Texas.
 Nolan plans to turn the second floor of the tower into a bar and looks forward to watching freighters slip past her new summer home from the comfort of a great room in the concrete pier.